Community Herbalist Training 2021

 Students who complete this course will receive a Community Herbalist certificate.

-Tuition cost is $950.
+Tuition cost is $995.
 A non-refundable deposit of $150 is required at the time of registration.
-Payment plans are available.
-Please inquire!
 The tuition fee covers materials and your course book.
 One additional book will be required, not costing more than $25.

 In order to receive a certificate, you must miss no more than one class.
 If another class is missed, the student must make up the class by arranging a private make-up date with a teacher for $50 or some other arrangement that gets you caught up.
 We need to know that you know your stuff!

-- January 11- History of Western Herbalism, The Code of Ethics, Reading the Body (Melanie)
+- January 9- History of Western Herbalism, The Code of Ethics, Reading the Body (Melanie and Jillian)

 We hope you will consider our school for your education in the herbal arts.
 If you have any questions pertaining to this course, please use the contact form below or call Melanie @ 617-755-8063